awesomedotnetcore/Deflector.NET/README.md

 It's the best of both worlds, and that's why I wrote Deflector.

 ### Changing the method calls instead of modifying entire third-party dependencies
 In practice, it's easier to "fake" a method call inside a method than to have to modify your tests to accommodate a third-party dependency.
 For example, if you have a hardcoded call to a database or some other data source, you can effectively "trick" a method into thinking that it's calling the same data source if you swap that method call with a mock or a stub that returns a value that simulates the database call.
-Deflector makes all method calls inside of an assembly easily swappable, which makes removing third-party dependencies (such as databases) trivial to remove.
+Deflector makes all method calls inside of an assembly easily swappable, which makes third-party dependencies (such as databases) trivial to remove.

 ### "Everything is a mock" versus mock dependency injection
 In a typical mocking scenario, most developers would replace a few hardcoded method calls with a call to a mocking framework of their choice: